12th Annual Pronunciation in Second Language Learning and Teaching Conference

 Conference Theme: Learning and Teaching Pronunciation in Diverse Contexts.

-The 12th annual PSLLT Conference seeks proposals for L2 pronunciation for all second languages and contexts, but especially for papers that help elucidate variation in learner needs and outcomes across diverse contexts.
+The 12th Annual PSLLT Conference seeks proposals for L2 pronunciation for all second languages and contexts, but especially for papers that help elucidate variation in learner needs and outcomes across diverse contexts.
+In keeping with this theme and the conference being held in Canada, we welcome presentations in both English and French.
 Together, we are hoping conference papers will reveal the extent to which currently dominant approaches to pronunciation apply across contexts and how lessons from less common contexts of learning may inform these dominant paradigms.
 Such papers may be related to:

 - Pronunciation learning and teaching in second language contexts, including heritage language contexts